dmnfarrell/dmnfarrell.github.io/_posts/2015-05-30-dataexplore-intro.markdown

 ---

 ##Background
 Finding appropriate software tools for teaching and learning data analysis is not trivial.
 This is especially true if a non-programming approach is sought.
 The ubiquity of spreadsheets in the form of Excel has meant they have been shoe-horned into doing tasks that they were never originally designed for.
 Thus they are often inappropriate as a teaching tool.
-This topic is covered in greater detail in [this post]({% post_url 2015-05-31-teaching-data %}).
+This topic is covered in greater detail in in another post.

 <span style="float: right; padding:12px;">
 <a href="/img/dexpl_scr1.png"> <img src="/img/dexpl_scr1.png" width="250px"></a>